 Turmeric is a bright yellow root grown throughout India.
 This earthy rhizome is part of the ginger family and has been used extensively by Ayurveda, the traditional medicinal system of India.
-For more than 4,500 years, turmeric has been prepared for both culinary and medicinal purposes.
+For over 4,500 years, turmeric has been prepared for culinary and medicinal purposes.

 Nearly the entire world’s supply of turmeric comes from India—where about 80% of it is consumed.
-The popular golden spice is also widely used in South Asian and Middle Eastern cooking.
+The famous golden spice is also widely used in South Asian and Middle Eastern cooking.

-Over the centuries in folk medicine, turmeric was (and still is) used in different herbal preparations and was known to be useful in alleviating wounds and bruises.
+Over the centuries, turmeric was (and still is) used in different herbal preparations in folk medicine and was known to help alleviate wounds and bruises.
 It has even been used as a paste to treat various skin conditions.
-Both Ayurvedic and Traditional Chinese medicine have used turmeric to treat inflammatory conditions, skin diseases, wounds, digestive ailments, and liver disorders.
+Ayurvedic and traditional Chinese medicine use turmeric to treat inflammatory conditions, skin diseases, wounds, digestive ailments, and liver disorders.
 One study revealed that turmeric worked as well as ibuprofen (Advil) for people with arthritis in their knees.
-Eastern medicine has long reported the benefits of using turmeric to help with digestion.
-Western medicine is beginning to conduct studies on how turmeric can address gut inflammation and gut permeability—both issues having a significant impact on digestion.
+Eastern medicine has long reported the benefits of using turmeric to help digestion.
+Western medicine is beginning to study how turmeric can address gut inflammation and permeability, which significantly impact digestion.

 In addition to containing manganese, iron, potassium, and vitamin C, turmeric

 has also been believed to . . .